larseggert/moderation/draft-ecahc-moderation.md

 processes SHALL be developed with community input, but they are not expected to be documented in the RFC series.

+{:aside}
+> TODO: This gives the moderator team broad freedom to define processes and actions.
+Should this document define some boundaries for what the moderator team can do?

 The moderator team SHOULD create and maintain a public mailing list for the community to discuss both the general moderation criteria and individual moderation decisions.
 To not distract from the